 Don't miss this point.
-If we see Jesus as a victim on the cross, dying helplessly due to the brutal aggression of wicked men, we don't understand what really happened.
+If we see Jesus as a victim on the cross, dying helplessly due to the brutal aggression of wicked men, we're missing what really happened.
 On the cross, Jesus is suffering at the hands of cruel men, yes, but He is also in absolute control.
 He is what He has been from eternity past, the Sovereign Lord.
 Yes, He is dying, but that's because He chose to die.
 That's why He came to earth as the God-man.
-He is a King dying to rescue His helpless and unworthy subjects.
+He is a King dying to rescue His helpless, hell-bound subjects.

 But even as He dies, He gives commands to His subjects.

-Again I agree with Russell Jones who said (37), "What was Jesus doing to Mary?
+Again I agree with Russell Jones who said, "What was Jesus doing to Mary?
 Jesus was denying special position or privilege to her because of her peculiar earthly relationship to Him.
 He was placing her on the same human plane with the rest of those whom He loved."

-Mary needed to do what you and I must do, submit her life to the Lord Jesus Christ.
+To put it plainly, Mary needed to do what you and I must do, submit our lives to the Lord Jesus Christ.
+And she did just that.

-And she did.
 Do you remember what happened in the upper room after Jesus ascended into heaven?
 Where was Mary then?
 Acts 1:14 says she was with, not above, the group of 120 followers of Jesus in Jerusalem.
-Mary needed to be saved, too, and by divine grace, she was.
-She learned that though in His humanity Jesus was her son, she needed to believe in Him and the atoning sacrifice He had come to make on the cross.
+Mary needed to be saved, too, and by the grace of God, she was.
+She learned that though Jesus was her son, He had come to make an atoning sacrifice for her, and for all who would repent and believe in Him.

-And she did.
+And this she did.
 She came to know Jesus, not just as son, but as Savior.